Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Seriously, Is “The Photo Flunky Show” the Best Name You Could Create?

 Actually, I considered going with Industrial Passion as a show name.
 I had a concept for that name a couple of years ago and bought the domain name to use for a portrait photography site.

 I never went very far, though.
 While I liked the idea, the name doesn’t lend itself to the concept of photography.
 Also, you can’t get it as a Twitter handle – it’s too long.

-The name “Photo Flunky” came out of the first episode, which is about Professional vs. Amateur photography.
-There are some pros who use the word “amateur” in a condescending manner, even if their photography isn't any better than the amateur's work.
+The name “Photo Flunky” came out of the first episode about Professional vs. Amateur photography.
+There are some pros who use the word “amateur” in a condescending manner, even if their photography isn’t any better than the amateur’s work.

 Of course, that’s pure nonsense.
 I’ve been on the receiving end of that sort of criticism in the past.
 Now I can just let it roll off my back.
 You’re right.
 I’m just a flunky with a camera.
 That’s OK with me.

 Podcast Gear for The Photo Flunky Show

 Before I started working with audio and video, I knew it was imperative to have good audio quality.
 Listening to someone with bad audio grates on me so much that I can’t concentrate on their message.
 After a lot of research, I found the gear that works best for me to have a sound that I like.
 It may not be the very best you ever heard, but it meets my standards.